Get to know our friendly and knowledgeable staff

 Heather teaches group lessons Saturdays, and is available for private and semi-private lessons as her schedule permits.
 Contact Heather at (651)356-4603 or by email.

-Special Needs Lesson, Beginner Riders, Western PleasureMelissa Danielson grew up on horseback and was involved in Pony Club and 4-H as a child.
+Special Needs Lesson, Beginner Riders, Western PleasureMelissa Vanderbildt grew up on horseback and was involved in Pony Club and 4-H as a child.
 She's been at Woodloch since she was young, starting with lessons with Dan Ramberg.
 She began teaching at Woodloch in 1999.
 Melissa has competed in eventing, dressage, hunter/jumper, western pleasure, hunt seat pleasure, bareback horsemanship, tandem bareback horsemanship, showmanship, trail and WSCA games.
 She is also a Special Olympics Certified Coach, and volunteers at the MN Special Olympics every year.

 "I want my students to learn how to be safe and have fun with horses.
 My goal is to teach beginner students how to be confident, independent riders so that in the future they can have a safe and enjoyable experience with their own horses.
 I believe that a strong basic riding foundation is essential in order to succeed in a specific show ring discipline in the future.
 My goal for my show students is to learn that hard work, patience, and remembering to have fun is how you create a winning horse and rider team."

-Private Lessons, Western and English Equitation, Jumping, Gaited HorsesLindsey Kahn started riding at Woodloch in 1991.
+Private Lessons, Western and English Riding, Jumping, Gaited HorsesLindsey Kahn started riding at Woodloch in 1991.
 She attended as many lessons and summer camps as she could, and worked on Barn Crew as a teenager.
 Lindsey is a 2010 graduate of the University of Minnesota (Twin Cities).

 Lindsey began teaching at Woodloch in 2013, and uses practical and positive methods that encourage safety, consistency, and versatility.
 She rides in both Western and English disciplines, and particularly loves trail riding and eventing.
-She has competed across the Midwest and Midsouth and has ridden with Josh Lyons, Becky Holder, Ralph Hill, Larry Whitesell, Dom and Jimmie Schramm, & more.
+She has competed across the Midwest and Midsouth and has ridden with Josh Lyons, Becky Holder, Ralph Hill, Larry Whitesell, Sinead Halpin, Dom and Jimmie Schramm, & more.

 Lindsey assists in the office and teaches private lessons as her schedule permits.
-Lindsey is a Master Saddlers Association trained saddle fitter and provides fittings for County saddles, repairs, and consultations through her business Safe and Sound Saddle Fit.
-She also is the creator of Do Or Do Knot Rope Halters and provides custom halters to clients worldwide.
+Lindsey is a Master Saddlers Association trained saddle fitter and provides fittings for County saddles, saddle repairs, and consultations through her business Safe and Sound Saddle Fit.
+She also is the creator of Do Or Do Knot Rope Halters and provides custom halters to customers worldwide.
 When she's not working with horses, Lindsey is an avid artist.

 Woodloch’s Barn Crew is responsible for day-to-day care of boarding and school horses.
 They monitor health, feed, provide medical treatments, as well as keep the barn well-maintained.
 In the summer, many Barn Crew members help with field work and putting up our famous home-grown hay for the winter.
 Since 1990, Nancy Curren and Geneva Crabtree have coordinated the chore crew and oversee the health of our horses.
 Woodloch couldn’t run without our Barn Crew – we love having our hard-working and experienced women (and men!) taking such wonderful care of our horses!